1tomany/rich-bundle/README.md

 }
 ```

-The value resolver will attempt to extract a value from a source until it finds one.
-Behind the scenes, `\array_key_exists()` is used to determine if a value has found for a property, so `NULL` or falsy values are still considered "found".
+The value resolver will attempt to extract a value from all configured sources until it finds one.
+Behind the scenes, `\array_key_exists()` is used to determine if a value was found for a property, so `NULL` or falsy values are still considered "found".

-In the URL `/api/v1/accounts?email=&username=vic@1tomany.com`, the value of the `$username` property would be an empty string because the key `email` is present and comes before the `username` key.
+For instance, given the query string `email=&username=vic@1tomany.com`, the resolver would map an empty string to the `$username` property because the key `email` is present and comes before the `username` key.

 You can also combine chained sources.
 For example, you can have both a `#[SourceRequest]` and `#[SourceContainer]` attribute on a property: if the value wasn't found in the request content, then it would be retrieved from the container parameters.